English | Japanese

-Respecting cultural differences while teaching consent, boundary, and child protection skills is both challenging and rewarding.
-The following article is an excerpt from our Child Protection Advocate Training Workbook and has been useful to people teaching social safety safety skills from Argentina, Brazil, Canada, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.
+Respecting and adapting to cultural differences while providing ‘People Safety’ skills for preventing and solving problems with people is both challenging and rewarding.
+These skills include consent, boundaries, positive communication, emotional safety, abuse and bullying prevention, advocacy, and child protection.
+The following article is from our Kidpower Child Protection Training Program that has included Safety Leaders from Argentina, Canada, Ecuador, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Russia, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.

 In every culture where I have taught ‘People Safety‘ skills, including my own, sooner or later someone always says, “But in OUR culture, things are different.”
 And, of course, this person is right!
 In each culture, many things are different.

 The reality is that human bodies are much more the same than they are different.
-After a career of over forty-five years in which I have worked with thousands of people from a wonderful variety of cultures, I have come to believe that the essentials of teaching people to be safe with people are like breathing – important to the well-being of a human being regardless of culture.
+After a career of over 45 years in which I have worked with thousands of people with a beautiful array of differences from a wonderful variety of cultures, I have come to believe that the essentials of teaching people to be safe with people are like breathing – important to the well-being of a human being regardless of culture.

 Acknowledge that Cultural Differences Exist and Have Value

-When teaching social safety skills to people in societies with strong cultural traditions, it is respectful to show awareness of these traditions and an understanding of their value before suggesting that people change what they are doing.
-It can be very important to have traditions that show respect, make roles clear so that people know what is expected of them, and observe spiritual practices.
+When teaching personal safety skills to people in societies with strong cultural traditions, we can build trust by learning from people about these traditions and then showing an understanding of their value before suggesting that people change what they are doing.
+Acknowledge the importance to people of their cultural traditions that show respect, make roles clear so that people know what is expected of them, create community, and observe spiritual practices.

-The problem is when certain people in a society, usually women and children, become vulnerable to exploitation, violence and abuse because of confusion about interpretation of some traditions.
-Common interpretations of cultural traditions that often lead to conflicts with personal safety include:
+The problem is when certain people in a society – such as women, children, or individuals from different social classes, races, or disabilities – become vulnerable to exploitation, violence, and abuse because of confusion about interpretation of some traditions.
+Common interpretations of cultural traditions that often conflict with a person’s ability to take charge of their safety and well-being include:

 - Unequal rights.
-When men, women and children are in strict social roles, this can create structure and stability in a society – but too often this means that women and children are not allowed to speak up for themselves or to get help to escape from unsafe situations.
+When people are in strict social roles, this can create structure and stability in a society.
+At the same time, rigid roles can sometimes be unfairly applied so that some people, especially women, children, and anyone considered “lower class” , don’t have the freedom to speak up for their well-being, to get an education, or to get help to escape from unsafe situations.

 - Eye contact.
-Avoiding eye contact with people in positions of authority can be a mark of respect – but not being able to look people in the eyes can put people in a position of subservience as well as deny them the valuable information available from eye contact.
+Avoiding eye contact with people in positions of authority can be a way to show respect.
+At the same time, not being able to look someone in the eyes when communicating about important things can put people in a position of subservience and feeling powerless.

-- Expecting displays of affection to show respect and caring.
-Touch can be a wonderful way of expressing love, of giving attention or of playing – but forcing children to tolerate touch for play, teasing or affection against their wishes (such as hugs, kisses, cheek-pinching, sitting on laps, and roughhousing) makes them more vulnerable to being abused.
+- Demanding displays of affection to show respect and caring.
+Touch can be a wonderful way of expressing love, of giving attention, or of playing.
+At the same time, forced affection is not really respectful or caring.
+Forcing children to put aside their feelings to tolerate unwanted touch for play, teasing, or affection against their wishes -such as hugs, kisses, cheek-pinching, sitting on laps, and roughhousing – makes them more vulnerable to accepting abusive behavior in other situations or of doing the same things to others.

 - Prejudice against specific groups.
-People within societies or social groups often create a sense of identity by defining themselves as being better than other groups – but tolerating prejudice and making negative judgments because of race, religion, economic status, class, sexual orientation or identity, disability, or family situation almost always leads to exploitation, violence and abuse.
+People within societies or social groups often create a sense of identity by defining themselves as being better than other groups and can feel more trusting of people who seem the same as they are.
+At the same time, seeing other people as less worthy because of differences in race, religion, economic status, class, sexual orientation or identity, disability, or family situation too often leads to misunderstandings, fear, anger, and suffering.

 - Perceptions of propriety.
-Being demure can make women and girls feel desirable and accepted – but not being able to be forceful verbally and physically when necessary can lead to a sexual assault.
+Acting demure and proper can help girls and women be treated as more worthy, accepted, and desirable in some cultures.
+At the same time, their being able to be forceful verbally and physically is sometimes necessary to avoid or escape from a sexual assault.

 - Beliefs about power and violence.
-People need to be able to be powerful to protect themselves and their loved ones – but seeing violence as the first and best way to be powerful usually leads to more violence and less safety.
+People need to be able to be powerful to protect themselves and their loved ones.
+Unfortunately, seeing violence as the first and best way to handle a conflict to often leads to more violence and less safety.

 - Valuing communities and relationships more than individual needs.
-If more people put the good of their communities and relationships ahead of their immediate gratification, the world would be a better place – but when people in communities or relationships are doing things that are destructive, then individuals need to be able to speak up for themselves, both for their own well being and for the longer-term good of their communities and relationships.
+If more people put the good of their communities and relationships ahead of their immediate gratification, the world would be a better place.
+Unfortunately, when people in communities or relationships are doing things that are destructive, then individuals need to be able to speak up for themselves, both for their own well-being and for the longer-term good of their communities and relationships.

 Point Out that Societies and Cultures Are Constantly Evolving

-Explain that evolution, change and growth are sometimes necessary and inevitable, even if they are uncomfortable and can seem strange at first.
-Our challenge is to keep what is beautiful, caring and spiritually important in cultural traditions while learning how to adapt so that all societies are promoting caring, respect and safety for all their members.
+In all societies, evolution, change, and growth are sometimes necessary and inevitable, even if they are uncomfortable and can seem strange at first.
+Our challenge is to keep what is beautiful, caring, and spiritually important in cultural traditions while learning how to adapt in order to promote caring, respect, and safety for all members of a community.

 The solution was to make everyone aware of this style of communicating and for students from more collaborative cultures and women students to realize that there would be times when they might need to change their style or at least to explain, “One of the ways I express my ideas is by asking questions.”